dustinpfister/blog_posts/_posts/canvas-angle-shortest-direction.md

 ## 1 - Get angle direction method canvas example

-This section is on a canvas example that will make use of a get direction method that will be used to step the current angle or a state object to a target angle.
+This section is on a canvas example that will make use of a get direction method that will be used to get a shortest direction from a current angle to a target angle.
+That direction will then be used to step the current angle or a state object to a target angle.
+The focus will just be more so on the method of getting the direction rather than how to use it for the sake of this example at least.

 ## 1.1 - The get direction method